davidtwco/rfcs/text/0000-build-std/5-stage-1b.md

 [index's JSON schema][cargo-json-schema] ([?][rationale-cargo-builtindeps]).
 `builtin_deps` is similar to the existing `deps` key and contains a list of JSON objects, each representing a dependency that is "builtin" to the Rust toolchain and cannot otherwise be found in the registry.
+The ["publish" endpoint][cargo-registry-web-publish] of the Registry Web API will similarly be updated to support `builtin_deps`.

 > [!NOTE]
 >